Stochastic modeling of superfluorescence in compact systems: Numerical analysis

 we can observe quantum beats in the intensity of both the $x$- and $y$-components of the field \cite{Haroche1976}.
 In this scenario, the initial collective state of the ensemble is separable, following Eq. \eqref{eq: classical sampling}, and each atom is characterized by a single-particle density matrix with the following components:

 while all other matrix elements are zero.

 As demonstrated in Fig. \ref{fig: V beats} (b, c), our formalism reproduces the quantum beats.
-For $N = 2$ atoms, we additionally plot intensity curves in the logarithmic scale (a small box at the top right corner).
-As one can see, low-amplitude oscillations are not reproduced because they are at the level of statistical fluctuations.
-Moreover, there are convergence problems for small numbers of atoms, namely population $p_1(t)$ slightly exceeds unit.
-The difference between stochastic and quantum simulations becomes increasingly noticeable at later time intervals.
-We attribute this to challenges arising from numerically simulating nonlinear stochastic differential equations, especially when the noise component is as large as the deterministic part.
-Nevertheless, these convergence issues tend to vanish when dealing with a larger number of atoms, as demonstrated in the case of $N = 20$.
+For $N = 2$ atoms {in panel (b)}, we additionally plot intensity curves in the logarithmic scale (a small box at the top right corner). {The stochastic formalism agrees well with the full quantum-mechanical calculations.
+Only the low-amplitude oscillations are not reproduced, because they are at the level of statistical fluctuations.}

 Let us also analyze a system starting from a statistical mixture.
 We focus on the most challenging scenario where the initial state has no coherences, and the excited states are statistically equally populated: